evancohen/docs.smart-mirror.io/docs/configure_the_mirror.md

 cp config.example.js config.js
 ```

 Then fill out `config.js`.
 See below for links to get service keys and example values for config properties.
+You will have to obtain keys for Forcast.io, YouTube, SoundCloud.
+If you're using Fitbit you'll need a key for that as well.
+If you're using Hue Lights with this project you'll need to know the IP address of your Hue Hub and a username.
+Typically this is one of the areas things go awry.
+Please go through this slowly, and thoroughly.
+Please make sure there are commas between each section.
+Any issues or questions please join us on [gitter chat](https://gitter.im/evancohen/smart-mirror).

-It is **highly recommended** that you [train your own personal model for the keyword](#speech).
+It is **required** that you [train your own personal model for the keyword](#speech).
 By training your own model, you increase the samples available so a universal model can be created.
 Also, this solves many of the issues where the keyword is not detected.

 #### Index
 - [Language](#language)
 - [Speech](#speech)